divvun/lt-support/docs/background_stories/KildinSami.md

 я а е о э ю
 ```

-+ a combining macron that the system should *automatically* place above the base letters.
++ a **combining macron** that the system should *automatically* place above the base letters.

+This is the solution chosen by the Unicode consortium: no new letters with diacritics should be added, all should be handled using this automatic diacritic placement.

+But as shown above, there is no guarantee that it works.
+And since this system *in practice* mostly targets indigenous languages, there is also no economic or other incentive to fix or indeed discover possible issues with the system.